Waraylou/Address_Book/README.md

   Also on the main application, all contact are sorted by the last name of the contact.

-A user may add a contact by pressing the plus icon on the top right of the main screen They will be directed to another activity with empty fields, they are only required to input a First and Last Name
+A user may add a contact by pressing the plus icon on the top right of the main screen They will be directed to another activity with empty fields, they are only required to input a First and Last Name.

 Within the Add Contact activity, they may save a contact after they have input the required information by either pressing the back button or by pressing the Save Contact button within the menu on the top right.